passageidentity/passage-flex-react-native/README.md

 ### passageFlex.passkey.authenticate

-To log in a user using a passkey, use the `passageFlex.passkey.authenticaete` method.
+To log in a user using a passkey, use the `passageFlex.passkey.authenticate` method.

 Example: